slavques/dietology_bot/README.md

 Log files are written to `logs/bot.log` by default (configurable via `LOG_DIR`).
 Each entry starts with the timestamp `YYYY-MM-DD HH:MM:SS`.
 The handler rotates daily and keeps the three most recent log files.
+Token usage for each OpenAI request is logged under the `tokens` category, showing input, output and total token counts.

 ### Prompt sandbox